GeneralUncertainty/Automated-Chrome-Dino-Game-With-Python/README.md

 # Note

-This will only work chrome://dino page
+This will only work on the chrome://dino page